geovanent/switch_profile_git/README.md

-# 🛡️ SSH Multi-Profile Manager
+# 🛡️ SSH and GIT Multi-Profile Manager
 Easily switch between multiple SSH identities and Git profiles
 Perfect for consultants, freelancers, and developers with multiple clients.